ojamadickson-creator/purple-team-smb-detection-lab/smb-brute-force-detection/smb-brute-force-detection/README.md

 **The Silent Drop**

-My first attack attempt failed completely.
-No logs.
-No errors.
-Just silence.
-I spent an hour checking Splunk queries before I realized the traffic wasn't even reaching the DC.
-OPNsense was dropping all private network traffic on the WAN interface because "Block Private Networks" was checked by default.
-The fix was simple once I found it, but finding it required checking OPNsense live logs and realizing the firewall was rejecting packets before rules were evaluated.
+My initial attack attempts failed silently.
+Based on my troubleshooting notes, OPNsense was dropping traffic because the WAN interface had "Block Private Networks" enabled by default.
+Once I unchecked that setting, traffic started flowing.
+I documented this in my lab notes but didn't capture screenshots of the initial failure state.

 **Windows Firewall Said No**

-After fixing OPNsense, the traffic reached the DC but got blocked by Windows Firewall.
-Even though I had added allow rules, the firewall treated cross-subnet SMB as external traffic and applied the Public profile.
-I temporarily disabled the firewall to isolate the variable, confirmed traffic flowed, then re-enabled it and added explicit rules for the lab subnets.
+After fixing OPNsense, traffic still wasn't getting through to the DC.
+Based on my lab notes, I worked through Windows Firewall configuration until SMB authentication attempts succeeded.
+The exact steps involved isolating whether the host-based firewall was the blocking control and adjusting the rules accordingly.

 **Docker Hijacked My Routing**

-Kali Linux had Docker installed, and Docker's iptables NAT rules were intercepting inter-subnet traffic.
-I flushed the Docker rules and used REMnux on the WAN segment instead, which gave me a realistic perimeter-to-internal attack path through the firewall.
+I initially planned to use Kali Linux on the WAN segment, but ran into routing complications.
+I pivoted to REMnux on the WAN segment at 192.168.57.12, which gave me a clean attack path through the OPNsense firewall to the DC.
+The attack succeeded from that position, validating the perimeter-to-internal detection pipeline.

 **The IP Mismatch**

-I kept looking for `192.168.57.12` in Splunk and couldn't find it.
-The source IP showed up as `192.168.56.1` instead.
-After some head-scratching, I realized VirtualBox's host-only adapter was doing NAT translation.
-The detection still works, but attribution in virtual labs requires understanding this behavior.
+I kept looking for 192.168.57.12 in Splunk and couldn't find it.
+The source IP showed up as 192.168.56.1 instead.
+I never fully traced why — it could be VirtualBox adapter behavior, OPNsense NAT, or something else in the virtualized path.
+The detection still works fine, but precise IP attribution in this lab environment requires keeping that quirk in mind.

-These aren't bugs in the project.
-They're realistic troubleshooting scenarios.
-In a real SOC, you deal with silent failures, misconfigured firewalls, and routing issues every day.
-Working through them in a lab is exactly the kind of experience that translates to production environments.

 ---